taxjar/taxjar-api-docs/source/reference.md

 Parameter | Type | Description
 --------- | ------- | -----------
-gst_taxable_amount | long | Amount of the order to be taxed at the GST rate. gst_tax_rate | long | Goods and services tax rate for given location. gst | long | Amount of goods and services tax to collect for given location. pst_taxable_amount | long | Amount of the order to be taxed at the PST rate. pst_tax_rate | long | Provincial sales tax rate for given location. pst | long | Amount of provincial sales tax to collect for given location. qst_taxable_amount | long | Amount of the order to be taxed at the QST rate. qst_tax_rate | long | Quebec sales tax rate for given location. qst | long | Amount of Quebec sales tax to collect for given location. shipping | object | Breakdown of shipping rates if applicable. line_items | object | Breakdown of rates by line item if applicable.
+gst_taxable_amount | BigDecimal | Amount of the order to be taxed at the GST rate. gst_tax_rate | long | Goods and services tax rate for given location. gst | BigDecimal | Amount of goods and services tax to collect for given location. pst_taxable_amount | BigDecimal | Amount of the order to be taxed at the PST rate. pst_tax_rate | long | Provincial sales tax rate for given location. pst | BigDecimal | Amount of provincial sales tax to collect for given location. qst_taxable_amount | BigDecimal | Amount of the order to be taxed at the QST rate. qst_tax_rate | long | Quebec sales tax rate for given location. qst | BigDecimal | Amount of Quebec sales tax to collect for given location. shipping | object | Breakdown of shipping rates if applicable. line_items | object | Breakdown of rates by line item if applicable.